- My Solidarity Network

-Provides coordinated support and vital care to children and their families moving across borders as a result of migration.
-This project is more than ever necessary during the coronavirus crisis which has devastating impact on populations on the move.
+Provides coordinated support and vital care to children and their families moving across borders as a result of migration and war.
+This nonprofit project is more than ever necessary during the Ukrainian and COVID19 crisis which have devastating impacts on many children.

 “Children on the move” refers to a broad category of children that move within or between countries for a variety of reasons.
 An estimated 50 million children are on the move in the world today.
-With the devastating impact of the coronavirus crisis, even more children will be on the move, in need of assistance.
+Many more are arriving every day from Ukraine.
+With the devastating impact of the war and coronavirus crisis, even more children will be on the move, in need of assistance.

 There are many factors which contribute to the movement of children across international borders.
 The most common underlying causes are surges in protracted conflicts, climate change-induced environmental degradation, more frequent natural disasters and rising social and economic inequalities.
 While levels of vulnerability are dependent on those multiple factors, COVID-19 is likely to pose an additional threat for those in transit.
 The protection of migrant children needs to be a central component of the COVID-19 response.